-Note: This page contains side effects data for the generic drug acetylcysteine.
-It is possible that some of the dosage forms included below may not apply to the brand name NAC.
+Note: This document contains side effect information about acetylcysteine.
+Some of the dosage forms listed on this page may not apply to the brand name NAC.

 For the Consumer

-As well as its needed effects, acetylcysteine (the active ingredient contained in NAC) may cause some unwanted effects.
+Along with its needed effects, acetylcysteine (the active ingredient contained in NAC) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 For Healthcare Professionals

 Applies to acetylcysteine: compounding powder, inhalation solution, intravenous solution, oral capsule, oral tablet, oral tablet effervescent

 The most common adverse events were anaphylactoid reaction, nausea, vomiting, flushing, and skin rash.[Ref]